 The items on your holiday list don’t always have to come from a store.
 In many cases, you can save by making them yourself.
 Festive things you can DIY for the holidays include:

-- Decoration.
+- Decorations.
 You can dress your home for the holidays cheaply with homemade decorations.
-Or you can create displays of found items like pinecones or fresh fruit, make a collage of family photos, or cut snowflakes out of paper and dust them with glitter.
-Christmas tree vendors are often willing to give you their extra trimmed-off branches for nothing or sell you a big bunch for a dollar or two – use them to make your own garlands and centerpieces.
+Create displays of found items like pinecones or fresh fruit, make a collage of family photos, or cut snowflakes out of paper and dust them with glitter.
+Christmas tree vendors are often willing to give you their extra trimmed-off branches for nothing or sell you a big bunch for a dollar or two for making your own garlands and centerpieces.

 - Holiday Greetings.
 Instead of sending out store-bought greeting cards to everyone on your list, make your own.
 Go to The Spruce Crafts to download an assortment of free card templates to print at home.
 Or try something really radical and send each friend an actual handwritten letter in place of a card.

-These ideas are only the tip of the iceberg when it comes to homemade gifts.
-If you have a hobby like knitting, quilting, or woodworking, put it to good use making beautiful handmade gifts for your friends and relatives.
+- Gifts.
+If you have a hobby like knitting, quilting, or woodworking, you can make handmade gifts for your friends and relatives.
 When you put real effort into making a gift specifically for someone, it’s much more personal and moving than something you just picked up off a store shelf.

 4. Embrace Potluck